CryptoPascal31/pact-util-lib/docs/source/util-time.rst

 ~~~~~~~~~~~~
 *in* ``time`` *→* ``decimal``

-Compute an Unix timestamp of the input date"
+Compute an Unix timestamp of the input date.

 .. code:: lisp